The 8 Best Canon Rebel T7 Lenses

-Sigma 20mm f/1.4 DG HSM Art: With a truly professional build quality, the 20mm f/1.4 is the widest lens Sigma offers in the Art series.
-Designed with 15 elements in 11 groups with Low Dispersion and 5 Special Low Dispersion glass elements, field curvature, axial chromatic aberration, and spherical aberration have all been minimized.
+Sigma 20mm f/1.4 DG HSM Art: The widest lens in the Sigma Art series lineup, the 20mm has a truly pro construction.
+Built with 15 elements in 11 groups with a Low Dispersion and 5 Special Low Dispersion elements, axial chromatic aberration, field curvature, and spherical aberration have all been minimized.

-It is a rather large and heavy piece of glass.
-Do not expect it to be well balanced as the lens weighs twice as much as a Canon Rebel T7.
+It is a somewhat big and heavy piece of glass.
+Don’t count on it to be well balanced when mounted on the camera.

 Best Canon Lenses for Macro